studiomattsmith/studiomattsmith.github.io/_posts/2013-01-10-sculpture.md

 # Sculpture Table - Mary Whalley

-My partner, Mary, is an educator and artist, for one of her projects she need a portable sculpture table so we made this.
+Mary, is an educator and artist, for one of her projects she needed a portable sculpture table so we made this.
 More on the project here - <a href="http://www.marywhalley.co.nz" target="_blank">MARYWHALLEY.CO.NZ</a>

 ![](/assets/images/sculpture/st1.jpg)